Durham Bike+Walk Implementation Plan

 Bid: The City uses a competitive bidding process to procure the services of contractors as needed to build the project.
 By state law, the lowest responsible bidder is awarded the construction contract.

 Construction: The contractor is responsible for building the project according to the prepared plans and specifications.
 The contractor must also work with utilities to minimize service disruption, prevent soil erosion, ensure mail service is not disrupted, manage traffic impacts from the project, and protect all public and private property in the work area.
 At the start of this phase, residents, property owners, business owners and other stakeholders in the vicinity of the construction site are notified when work is expected to begin and end.

-The City of Durham's Transportation Department recently updated and combined the comprehensive bicycle and pedestrian plans into one document focused on implementation.
+The City of Durham's Transportation Department updated and combined the 2006 Comprehensive Bicycle Plan and the 2006 DurhamWalks Plan into one document focused on implementation.
 Working with consultants from Stantec, Toole Design, and Mobycon, the plan helped the City determine which bicycle and pedestrian facilities are the most critically needed to improve safety, connectivity, and quality of life.
 It also helped the City identify the best funding strategy to streamline the process of design and implementation.

 During the summer of 2016, public input was sought on biking and walking conditions in Durham.
 The identified facility needs (420 miles of sidewalk opportunities, 453 miles of bicycle opportunities, and 480 intersections) were then submitted into a prioritization model.
 Based on input from the plan's steering committee and surveys, four prioritization categories were used: safety, connectivity, demand, and equity.
 These categories included metrics such as number of crashes, proximity to schools/parks/employment/transit, commercial land use, population density, poverty, speed limits, and facility connections.